amandasharief/lightning/README.md

 - setters and getters, set,Get.
 If setter does not return a bool, instead of void return the object.
 - accesibility, main methods on object should be public even if they are not supposed to be called from outside. e.g. controller render, console command output.
 - GET should be used for single items
+- Property promotion should not be used in classes which are designed to be extended, e.g. controler, this makes it clearear for user then to call parent::__construct

 To think about